-Suitcase Fusion 4 review
+Suitcase Fusion 4 full review

 We know designers who fixate about fonts the same way others obsess over old vinyl records.
 Constantly reorganising their collections, searching through their back catalogue and adding new acquisitions.
 OS X’s font management tools are simply inadequate for the task.

 Suitcase Fusion is the tool of choice.
 In version 4 there’s a new UI designed to simplify the roundtrip between font manager and the myriad applications designers use, so it’s a significant upgrade.

 Top of the new feature list is integration with Adobe Creative Suite.
 Designers can preview, organise and activate fonts directly within Photoshop, Illustrator and InDesign.
 Working on a design project in CS?
 Download the new font, see how it looks and install it without leaving the document window.
 Hella cool.